-In our processing strategy, the AOD1B product was not added back to the GRACE Stokes coefficient, which means our GRACE-derived loading deformation did not include the atmospheric and non-tidal ocean effects.
-In order to remove the effects of atmospheric and non-tidal oceanic loading on the GPS coordinates, we computed the displacements due to atmospheric loading using data and programs developed by the GGFC (Global Geophysical Fluid Center) (T. van Dam, NCEP Derived 6 hourly, global surface displacements at $2.5^{\circ}\times2.5^{\circ}$ degree spacing, http://geophy.uni.lu/ncep-loading.html , 2010), which utilized the NCEP (National Center of Environmental Protection) reanalysis surface pressure data set.
-The 12-hour sampling model, ECCO (Estimating the Circulation & Climate of the Ocean), is used to compute the surface displacement driven by non-tidal ocean effects and its spatial resolution is 1 $^{\circ}\!\!\times$ 0.3-1.0 $^{\circ}\!\!.$ The effects of non-tidal ocean variations and atmospheric loading on the GPS coordinates see the Figure S1.
-In Liu's work, they added GRACE's Atmosphere and Ocean De-aliasing Level-1B (AOD1B) solution (GAC solution) to the GRACE spherical harmonic solutions.
-And they adopt the load Love numbers from Guo et al. [2004] to transform these coefficients into vertical surface deformation estimates.
-We check the two results of Love numbers (ocean-load and atmospheric pressure-load) from Guo et al. [2004], there are significant differences between ocean-load and atmospheric pressure-load Love numbers.
-Meanwhile, we compared k_n Love numbers from Guo et al. [2004] (Liu et al.'s work) and k_n Love numbers from Han and Wahr [1995] (our work) with the k_n Love numbers used in ADO1B products, respectively.
-We found k_n from ocean-load Love numbers [Guo et al., 2004] and k_n Love numbers from Han and Wahr [1995] are not identical, but they look pretty close with the k_n Love numbers used in ADO1B products.
-However, k_n from atmospheric pressure-load Love numbers [Guo et al., 2004] shows a big difference with all other results (Figure S2).
-So, Liu et al.[2014] probably use the atmospheric pressure-load Love numbers to calculate the vertical displacements, and this approach leads to the amplitude of the same station from GRACE much more than GPS and our GRACE results, caused by k_n from atmospheric pressure-load Love numbers [Guo et al., 2004] significantly larger than Love numbers from Han and Wahr [1995] and Farrel [1972] (see the Table S2).
+24 In our processing strategy, the AOD1B product was not added back to the GRACE Stokes coefficient, 25 which means our GRACE-derived loading deformation did not include the atmospheric and non-tidal 26 ocean effects.
+In order to remove the effects of atmospheric and non-tidal oceanic loading on the GPS 27 coordinates, we computed the displacements due to atmospheric loading using data and programs 28 developed by the GGFC (Global Geophysical Fluid Center) (T. van Dam, NCEP Derived 6 hourly, global surface displacements at 2.5 °×2.5 ° degree spacing, http://geophy.uni.lu/ncep-loading.html, 29 30 2010), which utilized the NCEP (National Center of Environmental Protection) reanalysis surface 31 pressure data set.
+The 12-hour sampling model, ECCO (Estimating the Circulation & Climate of the 32 Ocean), is used to compute the surface displacement driven by non-tidal ocean effects and its spatial 33 resolution is 1×0.3 -1.0 °.
+The loading effects of non-tidal ocean and atmospheric variations on the 34 GPS coordinates see the Figure S1.

+35 In Liu's work, they added GRACE's Atmosphere and Ocean De-aliasing Level-1B (AOD1B) solution 36 (GAC solution) to the GRACE spherical harmonic solutions.
+And they adopt the load Love numbers 37 from Guo et al. (2004) to transform these coefficients into vertical surface deformation estimates.
+We 38 check the two results of Love numbers (ocean-load and atmospheric pressure-load) from Guo et al. 39 (2004), there are significant differences between ocean-load and atmospheric pressure-load Love 40 numbers.
+Meanwhile, we compared k_n Love numbers from Guo et al. (2004) (Liu et al.'s work) and k_n 41 Love numbers from Han and Wahr (1995) (our work) with the k_n Love numbers used in ADO1B 42 products, respectively.
+43 We found k_n from ocean-load Love numbers (Guo et al., 2004) and k_n Love numbers from Han and 44 Wahr (1995) are not identical, but they look pretty close with the k_n Love numbers used in ADO1B 45 products.
+However, k_n from atmospheric pressure-load Love numbers (Guo et al., 2004) shows a big 46 difference with all other results (Figure S2).
+So, Liu et al. (2014) probably use the atmospheric 47 pressure-load Love numbers to calculate the vertical displacements, and this approach leads to the fact 48 that the amplitude of the same station from GRACE is much more than GPS and our GRACE results, 49 which is caused by the significantly larger k_n from at mospheric pressure-load Love numbers (Guo et al., 50 2004) compared with Love numbers from Han and Wahr (1995) and Farrel (1972) (see the Table S2).
+51